songlab-cal/CherryML/README.md

 # Reproducing all figures in our paper `Ultrafast classical phylogenetic method beats large protein language models on variant effect prediction` (a.k.a.
 SiteRM/FastCherries paper).

+First, follow the same initial instructions as in section "[Reproducing all figures in our paper CherryML: scalable maximum likelihood estimation of phylogenetic models](#reproducing-all-figures-in-our-paper-cherryml-scalable-maximum-likelihood-estimation-of-phylogenetic-models)" to download the data.

 As always, please make sure all the tests are passing before attempting to reproduce any figures.
 You can run the tests with: